pradeepkumar-28/Dignizant_task/README.md

 # React + Vite

+# start

+1. Install Node Modules using npm i
+2. Run the code using npm run dev

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.

 Currently, two official plugins are available: